sjogi88/pokemon-api/README.md

 - Ensure you have an active internet connection as the API depends on third-party services.

 ---
-Hope you enjoy using this simple API.
+Hope you enjoy using this API.

 To Pokemon, or not to Pokemon: that is the question!